techitwinner/www/src/content/blog/redesigned-website-again.md

 ---

 #### 1. Obviously theming.
-As you can see now, my website is newly design, this was inspired by LineageOS website that has Material vibes y'know?
+As you can see now, my website is newly designed, this was inspired by LineageOS website that has Material vibes y'know?
-So me with free time and see that, of course it is beautiful so I start coding my website and spent ages with CSS-ing my website.
+So me with free time and see that, of course it is beautiful so I started coding my website and spent ages with CSS-ing my website.
 ![Old website vs New website looking](https://cdn.discordapp.com/attachments/1240991515124437013/1300751099300544522/Screenshot_2567-10-29_at_16.11.57.png?ex=6721fa5c&is=6720a8dc&hm=6401aa834d87a3cfcfcbc59469b97643d68a6d1a697fe72462e0870faba355d1&)

 #### 2. Navigation bar
-Before this version, it was this navbar with cool quote on the top with navigation item below.
+In the previous version, the navbar had a cool quote and whatever on the top with navigation item below.
 Now this version, it eats up less space, but too bad I must have it in fixed position.
 I also added "Status" entry to redirect to my network status page, [uptime.dailitation.xyz](https://uptime.dailitation.xyz).
 ![navigation bar comparison](https://cdn.discordapp.com/attachments/1240991515124437013/1300752008852275271/Screenshot_2567-10-29_at_16.23.22.png?ex=6721fb35&is=6720a9b5&hm=5008090c0c4f2783b5c12e221f3f453d87a39565596875bc8966d7b0e98f05ae&)